 So to mark the 100 year anniversary, 888,246 ceramic poppies (one for each British fatality during the war) were placed in the Tower of London moat.
 The major art installation was called Blood Swept Lands and the Seas of Red and was created by artists Paul Cummins and Tom Piper.
 Paul Cummins actually lost a finger making the poppies.

 So, I braved the crazy crowds to see the ceramic poppies and it really was worth it.
 Seeing the sea of red was incredibly moving.
 My favorite part of the installation was where poppies were coming out of one of the tower windows, almost like a trail of blood tears.
 Since the poppies exhibit closed at the Tower of London, the “weeping window” section has been on tour at other iconic spots around the country like St. George’s Hall in Liverpool, England.

 Even without the poppies or the torches, the Tower of London is worth a visit.
-It is, after all, a UNESCO World Heritage site.
-It’s one of the most popular tourist attractions.
-If you’re planning a trip to London, you can stay at the nearby Tower Hotel or check out the best guide on where to stay in London.
+It is, after all, a UNESCO World Heritage site and on Lonely Planet’s Ultimate Travel List.
+It’s one of the most popular tourist attractions in London.
+If you want to see the Opening Ceremony and get first entry into the Crown Jewels, check out this exclusive tour.

 The Tower is a complex of several buildings set within two layers of walls and a moat.
 The White Tower, which is the center of the complex, was built by William the Conqueror in 1078!
 There were several phases of expansion, mainly under Kings Richard the Lionheart, Henry III, and Edward I in the twelve and thirteenth centuries.

 Prisoners at the Tower of London

 The Tower of London was also a prison, mostly for prisoners accused of treason.
 Elizabeth I was held here before she became Queen.
 Her mother, Anne Boleyn, was imprisoned and later executed.
 Some say she still haunts the Tower.
 Twenty-two people were executed in the Tower while more than 200 executions took place nearby at Tower Hill.

 The Crown Jewels